Kampala International School: History

-Renovations
+New Campus

-In November 2009, the school underwent renovations and upgrading for a total cost of USh 11 billion (US$5.8 million at the time).
+A new campus was constructed in 2008 to expand capacity for a larger student population and drastically upgrade facilities for a total cost of USh 11 billion (US$5.8 million at the time).
 The new campus contains primary and secondary sections, four science laboratories, three computer laboratories, an eight-lane swimming pool, two amphitheatres, and multiple fully equipped and multimedia enabled classrooms.
 These renovations gave KISU the capacity to accommodate up to 1,500 students and over 100 faculty members.

 Curriculum

 Primary school

 Kampala International School of Uganda has a primary section for students aged 2 to approximately 10/11 years of age.
 The school broadly follows the National Curriculum for England, modified to take into account the school's location and international student body.

 KISU's Early years department incorporates KG2 (2 years of age), KG3 (3 years of age) and Reception (4 years of age).
 Key Stage 1 (KS1) incorporates Year 1 (5 years of age) and Year 2 (6 years of age).
-Key Stage 2 (KS2) incorporates Year 3 (7 years of age),Year 4 (8 years of age), Year 5 (9 years of age) and Year 6 (10 years of age) In the Primary section, there are 2 or 3 classes per year group, depending on student numbers.
+Key Stage 2 (KS2) incorporates Year 3 (7 years of age), Year 4 (8 years of age), Year 5 (9 years of age) and Year 6 (10 years of age) In the Primary section, there are 2 or 3 classes per year group, depending on student numbers.
 Each class has both a teacher and at least one Teaching Assistant (T.A.).